yuhbigd/web-chat/README.md

 Clone this git project and run docker-compose up command.
 Then, go to localhost:3000.
 This is the url of frontend and the Backend is running on localhost:4000.<br/>
 Backend: localhost:4000.<br/>
 Frontend: localhost:3000.<br/>
+(This project does not include .env files in client and server folder)